frankkk1013/IDAGIORedesignWatchOS/README.md

 # IDAGIORedesignWatchOS
-I redesigned the IDAGIO WatchOS app
+I redesigned the IDAGIO WatchOS app as an exercise

 ## Old App design
 <div>